-Background to the 2016 Formation Guidelines
+Background to the Formation Guidelines (Revised 2018)

 The following document introduces the Guidelines for the formation of Spiritual Directors in Australia.